readthedocs/readthedocs.org/docs/config-file/index.rst

 In addition to using the admin panel of your project to configure your project, you can use a configuration file in the root of your project.
-The configuration file can be named as:
+The configuration file can be named:

 - ``readthedocs.yml``
 - ``readthedocs.yaml``